Adult Person

 • Invest in a medical alert device.
 Having all the precautions may still not be enough, so be sure that you have a method to contact emergency services right away.

-Not all falls result in an injury, but there are possibilities for the condition to worsen when the senior couldn’t get up due to the absence of assistance.
-If a senior can’t get up after a fall, the period of time of immobility affects their health and body.
-There is a big percentage of recovering fast from a fall incident when the senior is able to get the assistance needed as early as possible.
+Not all falls result in an injury, but there are possibilities for the condition to worsen when the senior can’t get up due to the absence of assistance.
+If a senior can’t get up after a fall, the period of immobility affects their health and body.
+There is a big percentage of recovering fast from a fall incident when the senior can get the assistance needed as early as possible.

 LIFERUN EMERGENCY SERVICE GIVEAWAY

-Getting help or assistance after a fall helps improves the chance of survival by up to 80% and the possibility to return to independent living.
+Getting help or assistance after a fall helps improve the chance of survival by up to 80% and the possibility of returning to independent living.
 With a medical alert system on hand, one could get the help needed right away with just the click of a button.
-Liferun makes sure that whenever falls may be encountered, seniors and patients can still survive the difficulty, mitigate the risk, and be assisted right away – because your peace of mind is all that matters to us.
+Liferun makes sure that whenever falls may be encountered, seniors and patients can still survive the difficulty, mitigate the risk, and be assisted right away, because your peace of mind is all that matters to us.

 Contact us today for the chance to receive free emergency medical service for 6 months or even a year!